Friern Barnet Library was reopened to an “ecstatic” public on Saturday by a group of squatters looking to reclaim the facility for the community.

 The buildings inhabitants say they plan to open for at least three days a week.

 One of the activists, Pete Phoenix, said: “People were ecstatic.
 It was brilliant.
 There has been a huge upsurge in support and we’ve had offers of help from all over.

 “We’re putting together a team of people with experience in running libraries and running it on a rota basis.
-The building could be empty for up to 18 months so we’re hoping to set up the library in that period.”
+The building could be empty for up to 18 months so we’re hoping to set up the library

 This morning (Monday) four Barnet Council officers arranged a meeting with the group.